Learning-with-the-bois/Deep-Learning-with-Python/Notes/README.md

 * **Loss function:** Quantity that will be minimized during training.
 Measure of success of the task.
 * **Optimizer:** Determines howthe networkwill be updated based on the loss function.
 Implements a specific variant of [stochastic gradient descent](#stochastic-gradient-descent).

+A neural network with multiple outputs may have multiple loss functions (one per output).
+But the gradient-descent process **must** be based on a **single** scalar loss value (For multiloss networks, all loses are combined vie averaging into a single scalar).